Voultapher/Presentations/fake-std/present.md

 <!-- .element: class="fragment" -->

 Note:
-Of course once you have a gc, you also need to know exactly how safe your pointers are, because after all, C++ always let's you choose how correct, oops Freudian slip, I meant how safe, your program should be.
+Of course once you have a gc, you also need to know exactly how safe your pointers are, because after all, C++ always let's you choose how correct, ehmm, I meant how safe, your program should be.

 ---